venkatlohit/Social-Media-Sentiment-Analysis-using-Machine-Learning/README.md

 #Task 1:

-This repository contais the source code of Social Media Sentiment Analysis using Machine Learning
+This repository contains the source code of Social Media Sentiment Analysis using Machine Learning

 Dataset used: Sentiment140 dataset